liverHawk/auto-latex-compiler/README.md

 3. change execute mode on `watch.sh` (ex: `chmod +x watch.sh`)
 4. add tex files into `source` directory.
 5. run this command inside lxc container

+If you have only Docker, please run `docker compose up -d`.

+If there isn't some packages, create `Dockerfile`, and write code.